ava-labs/coreth/precompile/contracts/warp/README.md

 It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM and Coreth).

-## How does Avalanche Warp Messaging Work
+## How does Avalanche Warp Messaging Work?

 Avalanche Warp Messaging uses BLS Multi-Signatures with Public-Key Aggregation where every Avalanche validator registers a public key alongside its NodeID on the Avalanche P-Chain.